Radiohead (Radiohead): Biography of the group

 Amnesiac, a collection of new material that began during the Kid A sessions, appeared in June 2001, topping the UK charts and reaching number two in the US.

-Two singles were known from the album - "Pyramid Song" and "Knives Out" - a signal that the album was more commercially available than its predecessor.
+The album spawned two singles, "Pyramid Song" and "Knives Out", signaling that the album was more commercially accessible than its predecessor.

 Hail to the Thief and break